KnownStormChaser/master-weather-model-list/STATUS.md

 ## Scheduled retirements (NWS SCN 26-47 + 26-48 / PNS 25-41)

-These systems are scheduled for retirement on **October 6, 2026 at 12 UTC**, the same cycle that brings RRFSv1 and REFS into operations.
-The retirement set was originally proposed in NWS Public Information Statement 25-41 (June 26, 2025); the retirements are scheduled by NWS Service Change Notice 26-47 (termination) and RRFS/REFS implementation by companion SCN 26-48, both updated July 6, 2026 (second slip, from August 31 to October 6).
+These systems are scheduled for retirement on **October 14, 2026 at 12 UTC**, the same cycle that brings RRFSv1 and REFS into operations.
+The retirement set was originally proposed in NWS Public Information Statement 25-41 (June 26, 2025); the retirements are scheduled by NWS Service Change Notice 26-47 (termination) and RRFS/REFS implementation by companion SCN 26-48.
+Both were updated on **September 9, 2026** — SCN 26-47 to AAB and SCN 26-48 to AAD — moving the date from October 6 to October 14 (third slip; the first two moved it from early 2026 to August 31 and then to October 6).
 Subject to the standard CWD/ECE contingency. **See [UFS.md](./UFS.md) for the consolidation context.**

 - [NAM](./models/nwp_models/regional/usa/nam.md) — full retirement (12 km parent and all 3 km nests)
 - [NAM Nest](./models/nwp_models/regional/usa/nam-nest.md) — all convection-allowing nests
 - [HREF](./models/ensemble_models/regional/usa/href.md) — replaced by REFS (extends 48 h → 60 h)
 - [HiresW](./models/nwp_models/regional/usa/hiresw.md) — CONUS, Alaska, Hawaii, and Puerto Rico domains; see [Status and retirement](./models/nwp_models/regional/usa/hiresw.md#status-and-retirement) for the surviving Guam exception
 - SREF (not in repo) — replaced by REFS; the SCN-confirmed retirement supersedes the earlier expectation that SREF would persist into the second wave under RRFSv2
-- NARRE (not in repo) — replaced by REFS
+- NARRE (not in repo) — replaced by REFS. **Discrepancy:** NARRE is carried here from PNS 25-41, but SCN 26-47 does not name it — neither the AAB subject line ("Termination of the NAM, SREF, HREF, HiresW, and NAM MOS") nor the body lists NARRE or a NARRE product path.
+Its retirement is therefore signalled but not formally scheduled by an SCN.
+Left in place pending confirmation.
 - NAM MOS (not in repo) — retired alongside NAM

+Two dispersion couplings retire on the same day but under a separate notice: the **NAM and HREF couplings into HYSPLIT**, retired by SCN 26-78 as part of the HYSPLIT 9.1 upgrade that couples RRFS in their place.
+See the HYSPLIT 9.1 item above.

 ---